 To view a more detailed overview of our internal standards please click here – Starts at 60 media ethics and code of conduct.

-Our Community Editor
+Our Community Co-Ordinator

-Our Community Editor
+Our Community Co-Ordinator

-The job of the Community Editor is to collect, consider, investigate, respond to and where appropriate close-out issues related to readers questions, concerns and complaints in a prompt and timely manner and from a position of editorial independence.
+The job of the Community Co-Ordinator is to collect, consider, investigate, respond to and where appropriate close-out issues related to readers questions, concerns and complaints in a prompt and timely manner and from a position of editorial independence.